dranjan/python-plyfile/README.md

 # Installation

-The installation/test script `test-all.sh` documents the procedure for installing `plyfile` and its dependencies in a virtualenv environment.
+The installation/test shell script `test-all.sh` documents the procedure for installing `plyfile` and its dependencies in a virtualenv environment on a Unix-like system.
 One option is simply to run the test script and keep using the virtualenv it creates, or to read the script and adapt it to your needs.
+(You will need `virtualenv` and `pip` to run `test-all.sh`.)
 Or just keep reading:

 ## Dependency: NumPy